Warsaw Ghetto Museum: Scientific activity

-In summer 2022, the Museum, in cooperation with Christopher Newport University and the Pułtusk Academy of Humanities, began excavations and archaeological research in Muranów, on the site of the former Warsaw Ghetto.
+In the summer of 2022, the museum, in cooperation with Christopher Newport University and the Pułtusk Academy of Humanities, began excavations and archaeological research in Muranów, on the site of the former Warsaw Ghetto.
 The research was performed in the area of Miła – Dubois – Niska –Karmelicka streets, in the area where Anielewicz's bunker was located.
 Approximately 3,000 artefacts were found during the excavation works, including many objects of everyday use, as well as religious objects such as pieces of Jewish prayer books and tefillin used by Jews.

 In September 2022, the Warsaw Ghetto Museum was one of the organisers of the international academic conference "80 years after Aktion «Reinhardt» (1942-1943)".
-The conference was held as part of the celebrations of the 80th anniversary of the beginning of Operation Reinhardt, which was carried out by Nazi Germany in the years 1942-1943, on the territory of the General Government and the Białystok District.
+The conference was held as part of the commemoration of the 80th anniversary of the beginning of Operation Reinhardt, which was carried out by Nazi Germany in the years 1942-1943, on the territory of the General Government and the Białystok District.

-The Museum also organizes scientific seminars on the Holocaust related subjects and its perceptions in museums.
-Another of scientific activity is organizing series of webinars about the Holocaust.
+The museum also organizes scientific seminars on Holocaust-related subjects and its perceptions in museums.
+Another scientific activity is organizing series of webinars about the Holocaust.

 Educational activities

 The museum has a well-developed educational offer for both kids and adults.
-The Education Department of the Museum offers school lessons and workshops, seminars, conferences, Warsaw walking tours and educational walks.
+The Education Department of the museum offers school lessons and workshops, seminars, conferences, Warsaw walking tours and educational walks.

-The classes organised by the Museum concern both the religion, tradition and culture of Polish Jews, as well as the history of the Warsaw Ghetto and everyday life of people forced to live there.
-In the years 2018-2020, the Museum conducted 164 classes in Warsaw and Masovia.
-On regular basis, the Museum also organises lessons in secondary schools located in the area of former Warsaw Ghetto.
+The classes organised by the museum concern both the religion, tradition and culture of Polish Jews, as well as the history of the Warsaw Ghetto and the everyday life of people forced to live there.
+In the years 2018-2020, the museum conducted 164 classes in Warsaw and Masovia.
+On regular basis, the museum also organises lessons in secondary schools located in the area of former Warsaw Ghetto.

 In the spring of 2019, WGM began a series of regular Warsaw walking tours related to the history and functioning of the Warsaw Ghetto.
 The tours are in Polish, English and German.
-In April 2022, Warsaw walking tours for refugees from Ukraine were added to the offer of the Museum.
+In April 2022, Warsaw walking tours for refugees from Ukraine were added to the offer of the museum.